cortexlabs/cortex/docs/deployments/inference.md

     pass

 def predict(sample, metadata):
     """Called once per request.
 Model prediction should be done here, including any preprocessing of the request payload and postprocessing of the model output.
+Required.

     Args:
         sample: A Python object parsed from a JSON request payload.